Britten Gloriana

 There is much discerning interpretation elsewhere and, as ever, Britten provides brief vignettes in which character is revealed.
 Della Jones is, as expected, a vivid Lady Essex, Yvonne Kenny a proud Penelope Rich (though not expunging memories of Jennifer Vyvyan, the first Penelope), Jonathan Summers a forthright Mountjoy.
 Even better than these are the wily Cecil of Alan Opie and the subtle Raleigh of Richard Van Allan, carried over from the English National Opera video, and what a sensitive touch to have cast John Shirley-Quirk, always a Britten singer par excellence, as the Recorder of Norwich.
 If worn tone sometimes reminds us that some of these singers are no longer in the first flush of youth, we are consoled by their understanding of their parts.
 Bryn Terfel's rotund tones are rather wasted on Henry Cuffe.
 Another young singer, John Mark Ainsley, makes a sweet-voiced Spirit of the Masque.
 Willard White is cleverly cast as the Ballad-singer though Norman Bailey is superior on the Elder/Virgin video.

 By and large, the recording is worthy of the performance, but I was occasionally troubled by an unnaturally over-emphatic bass, and I don't think the spoken passages near the end have quite come off, although I understand the effect intended by the varying acoustics and level.
 These small reservations are as nothing before the triumph of the achievement as a whole, with particular praise due to Barstow and Mackerras.
-Perhaps this performance will earn the soprano a well-deserved Damehood.'
+Perhaps this performance will earn the soprano a well-deserved Damehood.

-Explore the world’s largest classical music catalogue on Apple Music Classical.
+Discover the world's largest classical music catalogue with Presto Music.

 Gramophone Print